Italy, Academic Career Structure

 Postdoc: ‘assegno di ricerca’ (i.e. work as a research assistant for a specific project) is the closest to a post-doc; in fact, it is becoming a post-doc, even though this has not been carried out in law.
 However, in recent years few standard post-doc programmes have been opened in Italian universities.
 Visit single Italian university websites (see the list of Italian universities).

 Entry positions: the main starting position for a career in Italian academia is usually that of ‘ricercatore’.
 Until a few years ago this was a permanent position, with a probationary period of three years, and meant passing a written and oral examination.
 This was changed by the ‘Moratti reform’ in 2005 and, more radically, by the ‘Gelmini reform’ of 2010.
 Nowadays, there are two types of contract, ‘ricercatore tipo A’ and ‘ricercatore tipo B’, with different lengths and prospects but similar duties.
 The contract for ‘ricercatore tipo A’ lasts for three years and can be extended for only two more years after evaluation, while the contract for ‘ricercatore tipo B’ lasts for three years with no possibility of an extension.
-The difference between the two types is that while the type B contract is not a career path towards an associate professor position, those with type A do have this opportunity, since universities hiring type A are supposed to set aside money for career advancement.
+The difference between the two types is that while the type A contract is not a career path towards an associate professor position, those with type B do have this opportunity.
 Both contract types involve teaching duties; in the past, the permanent researcher position did not include teaching, which was voluntary.
-In practice, given that the financial incentive for universities to hire researchers with contract A is low, researchers are hired predominantly on the B type contract.
-Click here for more information.

 Being hired as a ‘professore a contratto’, a temporary lecturer position, usually to cover teaching needs, is also possible.
 Recently, however, departments have been discouraged in doing this since they could be penalized in the allocation of funds if the majority of lecturers are not on a tenure-track course.